cloudmesh-community/hid-sp18-705/project-code/README.md

 :o: add concrete links to the artifacts into your git repo

 *It's unclear what is meant by concrete links.
-Should these be BibTeX citations or direct hyperlinks?
-I have added hyperlinks to the individual artifacts listed here and can do the same in the project report if desired.
+I have added hyperlinks to the individual artifacts listed here and can do the same in the project report if desired (if so, should they be BibTeX citations or direct hyperlinks?).
 Is this sufficient?*

 ## Artifacts Developed by Author